-Findings from this impact evaluation point to several indicators that TEF has contributed to a marked improvement in the financial performance and stability of the funded entrepreneurs.
+Findings from this impact evaluation point to several indicators that TEF is has contributed to a marked improvement in the financial performance and stability of the funded entrepreneurs.

-First, the large majority of TEF and partner
+First, the large majority of TEF and partner beneficiaries (80%) are currently making revenue, up from only 40% of business owners at the time of applying to the TEF Programme.

-Second, despite on average two fewer years in business (4 years vs 6 years), just as many beneficiaries as non-beneficiaries with current businesses are currently making revenue (80% of beneficiaries, 84% of non-beneficiaries) and have made a profit at least three of the past six months (66% of beneficiaries, 71% of nonbeneficiaries).
+Moreover, the 80% of beneficiaries currently making revenue is comparable to the 84% of non-beneficiaries currently making revenue; and both groups were about equally likely to be making profits at least three of the past six months (66% of beneficiaries, 71% of non-beneficiaries).

-In other words, findings suggest that the TEF Entrepreneurship Programme gives new entrepreneurs a jump start, such that they are able to start earning revenue and profits more quickly than they otherwise would.
-Indeed, beneficiaries report that completing the TEF Entrepreneurship Programme aided in their ability to earn a profit.
+These similar rates of making revenue and profits between these two groups is impressive, given that non-beneficiaries with current businesses have, on average, been in business nearly two years longer (5.7 years) than beneficiaries (4.1 years).
+In other words, these findings suggest that the TEF Programme gives new entrepreneurs a jump start, such that they are likely able to start earning revenue and profits more quickly than they otherwise would.
+Indeed, beneficiaries report completing the TEF programme aided in their ability to earn a profit.